 Person-centered planning is a collection of models that provide a way to get to know a person and his or her “story.”
 This helps you know what the person wants in life, where he or she prefers to live, what makes him or her happy and how to balance what is important for the person with what is important to him or her.
 Person-centered planning is useful for all people, regardless of ability.
 Person-centered planning addresses all areas of the person’s life, including community participation, relationships, work and aspirations.
 It is a collaborative process to help people identify the supports and services they need to live a high quality life based on their preferences and values.
 The person served drives the planning process and those who know the person best are important supporters in the process.

-A person-centered plan and functional behavior assessment should guide the development of a positive support transition plan.
-More information and tools related to the development of a person-centered plan are available in the positive-supports manual, Guidelines for Positive Supports in DHS-Licensed Settings, DHS-6810C (PDF), starting on page 11.
+A person-centered plan or description and functional behavior assessment should guide the development of a positive support transition plan.
+More information and tools related to the development of a person-centered plan or description are available in the positive-supports manual, Guidelines for Positive Supports in DHS-Licensed Settings, DHS-6810C (PDF), starting on page 11.
 You can find related Minnesota guidelines about person-centered planning in Minn.
 Stat.
 245D.07 and Minn.
 R. 9544.0030.

 Scroll down to the Planning facilitators section on the Minnesota Department of Human Resources (DHS) Person-centered practices webpage to find a qualified person-centered plan author in your area.